Ajovy (Fremanezumab)

 Driving and Operating Machinery

-Be careful driving or operating machinery until you know how Ajovy affects you.
-This medicine is not expected to affect your ability to drive, but individual responses may vary.
+Be careful when driving or operating machinery until you understand how Ajovy affects you.

 Storage

-Store Ajovy in the refrigerator at 2°C to 8°C. Do not freeze.
-The medicine may be stored unrefrigerated for up to 7 days at temperatures up to 30°C. Store in the original carton to protect from light.
-Keep out of reach of children.
-Do not store in bathrooms, cars, or on window sills.
+Store Ajovy in a refrigerator at 2°C to 8°C. It can be kept unrefrigerated for up to 7 days at temperatures up to 30°C.

 Overdose Information